 What about filtered tap water?

 Tap water generally contains far fewer microplastics than bottled water -- roughly 5 particles per liter according to a 2018 study by Kosuth et al. A quality carbon block or reverse osmosis filter can reduce that further.
 If buying a reusable bottle, filling it with filtered tap water is the safest option for both health and cost.
+If you want the most thorough filtration, our reverse osmosis reviews compare six systems side by side.

 The 5 Safest Water Bottles (Detailed Reviews)